 I’m still very new to The Realms, but I’ve liked the world so far that one of the latest additions to my notebook has been an effort to build a wiki-like database that keeps me informed.
 Currently its limited to some of the locations and entries that are found in the Sword Coast Adventure’s Guide, but I plan on filling it out even more with other source books and wiki information.

-Layout Example: An Adventure
+Layout Example: A Sample Adventure

 Last but not least, I converted the Curse of Strahd Introductory Example into a OneNote format to show how in can be done.
 Typically I would have actual campaigns separated into their own notebooks or groups rather than just floating around with the rest of the rules, so consider it more as a template for what it could look like.

 The Public Notebook.
-This notebook is largely identical to what what shown above, although I’ve removed any content that can only be found in the official books (so the monster pages only feature the stat blocks, not the text paragraphs and images).
+This notebook is largely identical to what what shown above, although I’ve removed any content that can only be found in the official books (for example, the monster pages only feature the stat blocks from the SRD, not the descriptive text paragraphs and images).
 In an effort to make sure this version features all the content that WotC have released for free through various PDFs, I’ve combed through the Basic Player’s Rulebook, the Basic DM Rule Book, all the individual story line supplemental pdfs as they come out, and finally the 5E System Reference Document.
 This means that every single free monster, spell, and item has been aggregated into this one document for you.
 As a result it contains more than 357 spells, 255 magic items, and 360+ monster stat blocks (along with all the core basic rules).
 It’s a shorter list to see what has been excluded, and I’ve compiled one here to help people who want to rebuild all the missing pieces.

-You can download the Basic Rules edition of my One Note notebook here:
+You can download the SRD / Basic Rules edition of my OneNote notebook here: